Poem #4: Karl Shapiro's "Auto Wreck"

 It also echoes Stephen Crane’s famous short story, “Open Boat” (1897), based

-three other men in a small boat for 30 hours until the boat capsized and one
+with three other men in a small boat for 30 hours until the boat capsized and

-of the men drowned.
-A few days after being rescued, Crane published his
+one of the men drowned.
+A few days after being rescued, Crane published

-account of what happened, “Stephen Crane’s Own Story.”
-Not satisfied with
+his account of what happened, “Stephen Crane’s Own Story.”
+Not satisfied

-the limitations of the facts, he wrote a fictionalized account in order to be
+with the limitations of the facts, he wrote a fictionalized account in order to

-able to explore deeper truths.
-In the story, the unnamed journalist endures
+be able to explore deeper truths.
+In the story, the unnamed journalist

-all the same adventures, but as the men are forced to have to try to make it
+endures all the same adventures, but as the men are forced to have to try to

-ashore, despite treacherous waters, the boat overturns and (as in real life),
+make it ashore, despite treacherous waters, the boat overturns and (as in

-the oiler, Billie, drowns.
-What Crane makes clear in the story is that logically
+real life), the oiler, Billie, drowns.
+What Crane makes clear in the story is that

-Billie is the one of the four who should have survived because he was young,
+logically Billie is the one of the four who should have survived because he

-fit, and knew about the sea.
-The other three men were either wounded, unfit,
+was young, fit, and knew about the sea.
+The other three men were either

-or lacked knowledge of the sea.
-The final lines of the story reveal how the
+wounded, unfit, or lacked knowledge of the sea.
+The final lines of the story

 When night came, the white waves rolled back and forth in the